northle/docs/src/docs/crud-tutorial/creating.md

 ---
-title: Creating Todos | CRUD Tutorial
+title: Creating | CRUD Tutorial
 ---

-# Creating Todos | CRUD Tutorial
+# Creating | CRUD Tutorial

 Now we are ready to start building our application.
 Let's begin with giving users the ability to create new todos.